BabarBaig/wk08-fonts/README.md

 See also:
 <https://fonts.google.com/>

-To see how to generate a static web page on GitHub:
+To see how to generate a static web page on GitHub like theis static repo:

 1. Click on Settings > Pages
 2. Choose branch on left pane and select branch to host.